-FIG. 28.-AUTHOR'S TUBE TERMINAL FOR BRONCHOSCOPE.
+FIG. 28.-Author's Tube Terminal.

-a flattened concave end, for the delivery of chloroform vapour from a Junker's bottle when Brüning's bronchoscope has been passed through the vocal cords into the trachea or one of the bronchi.
-By means of this chloroform tube terminal, which at its end is concentric with the orifices of the various portions of the specula of the bronchoscope, and has also a short flange for steadying it in position, chloroform anæsthesia may be suitably maintained without interference with the surgeon's view from the eye-piece or the manipulation of instruments within the speculum.
-The blackened surface of nitric bronze does not reflect the light of the electric lamp, and is practically invisible through the instrument while in use.
+German-silver tube with a flattened concave end, for the delivery of chloroform vapour from a Junker's bottle when Brüning's bronchoscope has been passed through the vocal cords into the trachea or one of the bronchi.
+By means of this chloroform tube-terminal, which at its end is concentric with the orifices of the various portions of the specula of the bronchoscope, and has also a

-CHAPTER XII
+CHAPTER XIII